adririncon/pantherhacks2020-github-workshop/README.md

 # pantherhacks2020-github-workshop
-Example repository for PantherHacks 2020 GitHub Workshop

-We are in the conflict-branch branch!!
+Example repository for PantherHacks 2020 GitHub Workshop We are in the master branch!